mondaycom/welcome-apps/apps/quickstart-react/README.md

 2. Create a new "QuickStart View Example App"
 3. Open "OAuth & Permissions" section and add "boards:read" scope
 4. Open "Features" section and create a new "Boards View" feature
-5. Open "View setup" tab and fulfill in "Custom URL" field your ngrok public URL, which you got previously (f.e. https://021eb6330099.ngrok.io)
+5. Open "View setup" tab and fulfill in "Custom URL" field your monday tunnel public URL, which you got previously (example: https://unsightly-chickaree-35.tunnel.monday.app)
 6. Click "Boards" button and choose one of the boards with some data in it.
 7. Click "Preview button"
 8. Enjoy the Quickstart View Example app!